 Positive feedback cycles can be found all over the planet.

-The problem with positive feedback cycles is that they are incredibly difficult to stop.
-A lack of water, accumulating carbon dioxide and a runaway greenhouse effect is the reason that Venus is now an incredible hot world.
+In any case, the problem with positive feedback cycles is that, by their nature, they are incredibly difficult to stop.
+Just to give a rather extreme example of this, a lack of water, accumulating carbon dioxide and a runaway greenhouse effect is the reason that Venus is now an incredible hot world.
 Once it began in earnest, it was inexorable.

 Thanks to our oceans absorbing an unfathomable amount of greenhouse gases, Earth has not, and will not, turn into Venus.
 However, warmer waters hold less carbon dioxide than colder waters, and the oceans are definitely getting warmer.

-Another positive feedback cycle is beginning.
+Another positive feedback cycle could be about to begin.
 Another can of fuel on the bonfire.

 The Arctic contains a lot of locked-up carbon.
 Gregory A. Pozhvanov/Shutterstock